eclypse-tms/PanelView/README.md

 `PanelViewConfiguration.panelDividerColor` -> controls the divider color

-`PanelViewConfiguration.panelDividerHoverColor ` -> controls the hover color
+`PanelViewConfiguration.panelDividerHoverColor ` -> controls the hover color. only applicable to macOS.

 `PanelViewConfiguration.interPanelSpacing` -> the width or height of the panel dividers